Kinciorska/fastapi_user_form/README.md

 # FastAPI User Form App

-This application is created to save user information in FastAPI using synchronous requests.
+This application is created to save user information in FastAPI using both synchronous and asynchronous requests with celery + redis.

 ## Getting Started